dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up.md

 Learn how to turn the following SQL query into a tested, documented, and deployed dbt project.
 You can preview [the generated documentation](https://www.getdbt.com/getting-started-tutorial/#!/overview) for the project you're about to build.
 You'll need a working knowledge of SQL to complete this tutorial.

-If you want a more in-depth learning experience, consider taking some [dbt Learn online courses](https://courses.getdbt.com/).
+If you want a more in-depth learning experience, we recommend taking the dbt Fundamentals on our [dbt Learn online courses site](https://courses.getdbt.com/).

 <LoomVideo id="cb99861ab1034f7fab5fa48529e61f85" />